dbroeglin/azure-rails-starter/README.md

     az containerapp exec --name $SERVICE_RAILS_NAME --resource-group $AZURE_RESOURCE_GROUP_NAME

 This can be useful to apply `bin/rails db:migrate` commands or access the Rails console through `bin/rails console`.

+## Getting help

+If you're working with this project and running into issues, please post in [Issues](/issues).